tgquintela/tgquintela.github.io/_notes/stochastic_processes.md

 ---
-title: "Stochastic processes"
+title: "# Stochastic processes
+"
 collection: notes
 permalink: /notes/stochastic_processes
 date: 2016-06-01
-Tags:
-  - Stochastic processes
-  - Stochastic Partial Differential equations

 ---

+# Stochastic processes

+2016-06-01

 A stochastic process, or often random process, is a collection of random variables representing the evolution of some system of random values over time.
 This is the probabilistic counterpart to a deterministic process (or deterministic system).
 Instead of describing a process which can only evolve in one way (as in the case, for example, of solutions of an ordinary differential equation), in a stochastic, or random process, there is some indeterminacy: even if the initial condition (or starting point) is known, there are several (often infinitely many) directions in which the process may evolve.